UMAprotocol/UMIPs/UMIPs/umip-dvm-v2.md

 2. It is currently hard to work out the APY a voter receives for participating in the UMA system.
 One needs to consider the number of other UMA involved in votes and, crucially, estimate how many voting rounds per period of time there will be to work out an implied APY.
-This is difficult as the number of requests (and the resultant emissions) changes depending on externalities that can't easily be modeled.
+This is difficult as the number of requests (and the resultant emissions) changes depending on externalities that can't easily be modelled.
 This also poses complexities when working out the UMA inflation over time as it is so dependent on the number of requests.
 Ideally, the UMA supply inflation (and the associated voter APY) are easy to find and are not a function of the number of requests.